SuperKam91/bnn/README.md

 # thoughts scratchpad

+- Mackay uses Gaussian approximation to get solutions to BNNs.
+Picks maximum likelihood vlaue of hyperparameters (using analytical solution I believe), then looks at evidence values and training set error to evaluate models.

+- Neal uses HMC to sample the BNN parameters, and Gibbs sampling to sample the hyperparameters. n.b.
+HMC requires gradient information, so can't be used to sample hyperparameters directly (to my knowledge).
+Also, HMC in essence has characteristics similar to common optimisation methods which use 'momentum' and 'velocity'.

+- Neal also introduces concept of using Gaussian processes to introduce a prior over functions, which tells us what nn predicts mapping function to be without any data.

+- sampling hyperparameters seems rather necessary to justify allowing NN to be arbitrarily big- if complex model is not needed, hyperparameters will 'quash' nodes which aren't important, according to the hyperparameter values assigned by the data during the training, and 'upweight' important nodes.
+Also avoids cross validation step.

+- seems BNNs are useful in approximating Q(s,a) function in RL- rather than approximating maximum of Q(s,a) for values of states and actions, better to have a probability distribution over each Q(s,a), so a can be sampled.
+Sample from each Q(s,a) for a given state, and choose a corresponding to highest Q value.
+The stochasticity introduced in sampling a supposedly helps the exploration of the algorithm. see: https://www.coursera.org/learn/practical-rl/lecture/okvvc/thompson-sampling

-- look into applications of bnns to deep reinforcement learning- believe they are useful as in rl aren't always looking for optimal value function approximation, having stochastic output helps with exploration of algorithm
+- look into applications of bnns to deep reinforcement learning- believe they are useful as in rl aren't always looking for optimal value function approximation, having stochastic output helps with exploration of algorithm.

 - for pure nn applications (i.e. regression and classification) in general if a lot of data is available, can build an almost arbitrarily large network these days (thanks to gpus) to perform well, regardless of the complexity of the task.
 Thus we might want to focus on examples where data is scarce.
 In these cases, building complex neural networks could lead to overfitting, thus simple networks which perform well (hopefully bnn) should be optimal